-All new incoming students will be charged for student only coverage in the SMU Enhanced Medical Plan prior to the start of the semester.
-The charge to the student's account will be removed if an approved waiver is granted or adjusted if enrollment in the Basic plan is elected.
+All new incoming students will be charged for student only coverage in the SMU Basic Medical Plan prior to the start of the semester.
+The charge to the student's account will be removed if an approved waiver is granted or adjusted if enrollment in the Enhanced Medical plan is elected.

 |Plan Rates 2015-2016||Enhanced Annual*||Basic Annual*|

 *Rates represent Medical and OnCall repatriation coverage for the full policy year.
 The premium charge for incoming students is prorated based on the date of enrollment.

 For a detailed summary of benefits please click on the following attachments.

 The SMU health plan is a PPO plan which allows for benefits when utilizing either in network or out of network providers.
 To maximize your benefits you may access Anthem Blue Cross to locate in network participating providers.
 If you do not have your ID number available you will identify your plan type as Blue Cross PPO (Prudent Buyer) - Large Group.